 Adobe Spark Post (iOS/ Android): Adds text and applies design filters to your photos and creates graphics to share on social platforms.
-Animates photos, e.g. for your instagram stories.
+In 2019 the app got an update that allows you to add animated text and graphics to your videos as well.
 Watch here a tutorial for Adobe Spark Post.

 TypeArt (iOS): Excellent alternative to Adobe Spark Post.
 Creates animated text and effects.